Should the US military use import weapon racks?

 Flash forward several months and you have a group at Ft.
 Hood trying to set up new arms rooms.
 They have been assigned all of the Canadian weapon racks once used by the 3rd BCT.
 There is one problem.
 All the racks are locked and nobody has the keys.
 This sounds almost funny until you realize the enormity of the situation.

-The weapon racks (designed to meet a Canadian standard) have an integrated Abloy lock system in the doors.
+The weapon racks (designed to meet a Canadian standard) have an integrated Abloy lock system on the doors.
 This lock uses a laser cut hardened steel key.
-The key cannot be duplicated and for security reasons Abloy will not produce new keys unless the customer has 2 things: The original invoice for the locks and the key card (each lock comes with a business card sized “key card” which has the unique lock ID).
+The key cannot be duplicated and for security reasons, Abloy will not produce new keys unless the customer has 2 things: The original invoice for the locks and the key card (each lock comes with a business card sized “key card” which has the unique lock ID).